magynhard/curly_bracket_parser/README.md

 Additional support for build-in filters and custom filters make them more powerful. `{{example|my_filter}}`

-Using [LuckyCase](https://github.com/magynhard/lucky_case), all its case formats are supported as filter.
+Using [LuckyCase](https://github.com/magynhard/lucky_case), all its case formats are supported as filter by default.